Wilkuuu/moist-detector-python/README.md

 - Ensure WiFi network is 2.4GHz (ESP32 doesn't support 5GHz)
 - Check signal strength

+### Moisture Sensor Issues
+- Check sensor is connected to GPIO34
+- Verify sensor power supply (3.3V)
+- Check for loose connections
+- Monitor serial output for sensor errors

-### HTTP Request Issues
+### HTTP Request Issues (if using notifications)
 - Verify internet connectivity
 - Check if ntfy.sh service is accessible
 - Monitor serial output for error messages

 ### Upload Issues
-- Ensure correct COM port
+- Ensure correct COM port (check with `ls /dev/tty*`)
-- Check ESP32 is in bootloader mode if needed
+- Check ESP32 is in bootloader mode if needed (hold BOOT, press RESET, release BOOT)
 - Verify MicroPython firmware is properly flashed
+- Use the esptool from the virtual environment: `./venv/bin/esptool.py`
+- Try different baud rates if connection fails (115200, 460800)

+### Flashing Issues
+- **"No such file or directory: stub_flasher_32.json"**: Use the esptool from the virtual environment instead of system esptool
+- **"Chip stopped responding"**: The firmware was partially flashed.
+Try flashing again or put ESP32 in bootloader mode
+- **Permission denied**: Run `sudo chmod 666 /dev/ttyACM0` or add your user to the dialout group

 ## Customization

 You can modify the code to:
+- Change monitoring interval (currently 5 seconds)
+- Adjust moisture sensor pin (currently GPIO34)
+- Enable/disable notifications
+- Add moisture level thresholds and alerts
+- Implement data logging to file
+- Add LED indicators for moisture status
-- Send different messages
+- Send different notification messages
 - Use different ntfy.sh topics
-- Add sensors and send sensor data
-- Implement scheduled notifications
-- Add LED indicators for status

 ## License

 This project is open source and available under the MIT License.